sarahdeecee/scheduler/README.md

 ![A screenshot of the interface](/data/screenshot.png "A screenshot of the interface")

 ### Create appointments:
-Interview Scheduler will error check before submitting
+Type a name, choose an interviewer, and click Save to create your appointment.
+Interview Scheduler will error check before submitting.

 ![How to create an appointment](/data/errorcheck.gif "How to create an appointment")

 ### Edit appointments
-Edit appointments with the click of a button
+Edit appointments with the click of a button.

 ![How to edit an appointment](/data/edit.gif "How to edit an appointment")

 ### Delete appointments
-Confirm your choice before deleting an appointment
+Confirm your choice before deleting an appointment.

 ![How to delete an appointment](/data/delete.gif "How to delete an appointment")

 ## Stack